pav0107/bank-tech-test/README.md

 - The three options can be written in any combination of upper and lowercase, but misspellings or other words will bring up the options again.

-- If depositing or withdrawing, you'll be asked how much and then receiving a thank you and confirmation, followed by the three initial options.
+- If depositing or withdrawing, you'll be asked how much and then receive a confirmation, followed by the three initial options.
 If zero or any non-integer is entered an error message will appear.

 - If printing a statement, the statement will appear, followed by the initial three options.